-In Albania it was the first time we tried the Cepavi, a kind of spicy and elongated meatball that can be found in all the Balkans and that generally serve with French fries.
-We also tried his version of musaka (delicious) and seafood in all its versions.
+In Albania we tried for the first time the Cepavi, a kind of spicy and elongated meatball that can be found across the Balkans and it is generally served with French fries.
+We also tried their version of Musaka (delicious!!!) and seafood in all its versions.

 We were able to confirm the strong Turkish influence in the cuisine in Albania, which highlights the boreks, sucuks, sarmas.
-But also, its gastronomic map is influenced by the cuisine of countries like Italy and Greece.
+The Albanian gastronomy map, however, is also influenced by the cuisine of countries like Italy and Greece.

 Vegetables and fresh fruits are common in the Albanian diet, thanks to weather permitting.